Implicit neural representations for accurate estimation of the standard model of white matter: Acknowledgements

 \section{Acknowledgements}

-We thank Dennis Klomp for input to the manuscript.\\ CMWT is supported by a Vidi grant (21299) from the Dutch Research Council (NWO) and a Sir Henry Wellcome Fellowship (215944/Z/19/Z).\\Data were provided [in part] by the Human Connectome Project, MGH-USC Consortium (Principal Investigators: Bruce R. Rosen, Arthur W. Toga and Van Wedeen; U01MH093765) funded by the NIH Blueprint Initiative for Neuroscience Research grant; the National Institutes of Health grant P41EB015896; and the Instrumentation Grants S10RR023043, 1S10RR023401, 1S10RR019307.
+We thank Dennis Klomp for input to the manuscript.\\ CMWT is supported by a Vidi grant (21299) from the Dutch Research Council (NWO) and a Sir Henry Wellcome Fellowship (215944/Z/19/Z).\\Data were provided [in part] by the Human Connectome Project, MGH-USC Consortium (Principal Investigators: Bruce R. Rosen, Arthur W. Toga and Van Wedeen; U01MH093765) funded by the NIH Blueprint Initiative for Neuroscience Research grant; the National Institutes of Health grant P41EB015896; and the Instrumentation Grants S10RR023043, 1S10RR023401, 1S10RR019307.\\ This research was funded in whole, or in part, by the Wellcome Trust [215944].
+For the purpose of Open Access, the author has applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.